 As a female small business owner, you can also seek opportunities on a state and local level from Women’s Business Centers.
 These are sponsored by the Small Business Association and designed to assist business development in the community.

 Learn more about grants for women business owners.

 Small business grants for minorities

-To diversity business opportunities, many public and private opportunities are available to fund business startup and growth for minorities.
+To develop more diverse business opportunities, many public and private opportunities are available to fund business startup and growth for minorities.

 Your local Minority Business Development Agency Business Center is a great place for a complete run-down of the most current options available.
 They will be able to point you to any local and community-oriented funding.

-There are also private opportunities, such as Operation Hope, which focuses on aspiring entrepreneurs in low-wealth neighborhoods.
+There are also private opportunities, such as Operation Hope, which focuses on aspiring entrepreneurs in underserved communities.
 It can also be beneficial to be active in organizations such as the National Minority Supplier Development Council, a nonprofit development program.

 Small business grants for veterans

 Active and former members of the Armed Services are eligible for grants and funding designed to upstart your business.
 Organizations, such as Warriors Rising and StreetShares Foundation, offer annual (and sometimes more frequent) grants for veterans.